Updated: Apr 22

 1. The Power of Persuasion Through Copy

 Copy persuades the customer to do something, for example, buy your products.
-Hiring a copywriter can maximize you profits, your open e-mail percentage, or write good SEO to get your site ranked better on Google.
-A good copywriter will do A/B testing (in direct response, where the objective is call to action) to see what copy has the best results.
+Hiring a copywriter can maximize your profits, your open e-mail percentage, or write good SEO to get your site ranked better on Google.
+A good copywriter will do A/B testing (in direct response, where the objective is a call to action) to see what copy has the best results.
 This is all done through careful research on products, behaviors, and even emotions.
 As I said earlier, it's not just words.
 It's really intellectual stuff!

 2. Get Awesome Blog Posts

 A good copywriter understands how to write really effective blog posts for your site.
 This includes powerful headlines and copy that keep the reader reading until the call to action.
 The goal with the copy is enticing the reader to want to go to the next paragraph, not stop and scroll down.
 The copy should pull the reader in like a good novel.